WPXW-TV: National Capital Christian Broadcasting ownership

-In 1974, National Capital Christian Broadcasting (NCCB) began organizing to build a Christian- and family-oriented television station in Manassas, which would serve greater Washington.
+In 1974, National Capital Christian Broadcasting (NCCB) began organizing to build a Christian- and family-oriented television station in Manassas, Virginia, which would serve greater Washington.
 This required petitioning the Federal Communications Commission (FCC) to allot channel 66 to Manassas.

 Activity accelerated in 1977, when NCCB applied for the construction permit after having channel 66 approved to operate in Manassas.
 Raker bought a former school and church and converted it into a television studio.
 The FCC granted the permit on October 3, 1977, and WTKK ("Witnessing the King of Kings") began broadcasting on April 2, 1978—Easter Sunday.
 The fledgling station's finances were unsteady: within a year, it was described by program host Ken Connolly as "in a fight for life".
 Connolly's program marked the bulk of WTKK's local programming in 1979, alongside a children's show known as Beyond the Blue and a newscast.
 Raker—described financially by the head of the National Association of Religious Broadcasters as a "loner" compared to other similar ventures—was able to beg for equipment and money, including a used set and studio lights belonging to Good Morning America and a lease of the abandoned Baptist church, complete with an organ and stained glass windows.
 In 1982, the station increased its power to a full five million watts and moved its transmitter from Independent Hill to a new site in Fairfax Station; it was off the air for three months to make the move.

 In 1983, channel 66 began to experiment with an increased secular programming schedule, as its all-religious lineup failed to attract viewers.
 With the addition of shows like The Lone Ranger, Green Acres, and Mister Ed, WTKK's ratings soared 1,000 percent from a 0.2 share to a 2.5 share in the span of a year.
 The station also had to hire advertising sales representatives to handle its increasing business.
 In November 1984, National Capital Christian Broadcasting expanded by starting WTLL (channel 63, "Witnessing the Lord of Lords") in Richmond; it was able to borrow money to start the Richmond station because of a land donation made by real estate developer Cecil D. Hylton.
 WTKK and WTLL shared some programming that was produced in Manassas, including the religious talk show Capital Life and an exercise program, Beverly Exercise.
 However, with continued money losses among independent TV stations, NCCB sold the Richmond station to Sudbrink Broadcasting in 1986.